The Hunter's Call: Charting a Course Through California's Diverse Hunting Seasons

 Elk hunting opportunities in California is very limited, with a limited number of draw tags available.
 Elk populations in California have been increasing the last several years.
 Elk can be found in Northern California, in western Central California, as well as the Inland Deserts Region.

-Wild pigs are a very destructive species in California.
+Wild pigs, or wild boars, are a very destructive species in California, and for most land owners are considered a nuiscance.
 You can hunt them year round.
 Wild pigs can be found west of the Central Valley, from Mendocino to San Luis Obispo counties.
 They also have special pig hunts at several areas, such as Camp Roberts, Carizzo Plains Ecological Reserve, San Antonio Valley Ecological Reserve, Tehama Wildlife Area, and Cottonwood Creek Wildlife Area.
+Check out our Wild Boar Hunting Page for more information.

 Waterfowl Hunting In California